Oduig/how-to-choose-a-web-framework/architecture.md

 - [Jenkins](https://jenkins.io/) is great for building and scheduling jobs.
 Version 2 has nice improvements in the scripting department.
 - **Containers** (e.g. [Docker](https://www.docker.com/)) are great if you have to deal with a lot of server configuration.
 - Hosted **cloud servers** are easier to deal with than dedicated hardware, but not always faster and cheaper.
 Make sure you to compare performance before commiting to one solution.
+Some options are Azure, Cloud Foundation and Amazon Web Services.
+- In the category "other things to think about", [12factor](http://12factor.net/) has a nice methodology for deploying and distributing web projects.